 A custom score would be a thorough, focused, unique, and specifically tailored soundtrack for the needs of the project.
 We’d work together, however closely or distantly you may need, and I’d live with every musical nuance and cue until completion.
 If the project needs it aggressive, serene, ambient, droney, or for whatever mood and emotion, a storyline would be written through music that works with the story and visuals of the project.

 Sound Effects (SFX) are a way to make your project and characters come to life with dynamics and customized style.
-I create custom SFX using a myriad of techniques and tools including synthesis, foley, field recordings, sound editing and design, varied software, voice acting and more.
+I create custom SFX using a myriad of techniques and tools including synthesis, foley, field recordings, sound editing and design, voice acting and more.
+If you want to understand how audio is completed for a game the following video shows you all.
+From creatures, gore, weapons, UI sounds, plus transitioning between my custom interactive music of differing tempos and keys, voice acting and more.
+It's using the middleware program (Wwise) which is how we integrate interactive audio into video games.

-I’ve voice acted in numerous projects including games, albums, and webisodes, even helping out for a current Netflix series (2017).
-I use my voice in a number of ways creating characters, sounds, and SFX including human voices, weapons, creature sounds, cartoony sounds, and more.
+I’ve voice acted in numerous projects including games, albums, webisodes, and I've directed voice actors in-studio for video game VO.
+I'll use my own voice in a number of ways creating characters, sounds, and SFX including human voices, weapons, creature sounds, cartoony sounds, and more.
 If you’re interested in voice actors I suggest watching the documentary “I Know That Voice”.
 Voice actors are rock stars, everyone knows them but we don’t know who they are simply because we hear and enjoy their voices but never actually see the performers.
-I'm currently represented by the agency Connekt Creative.

 Foley traditionally has been the act of recording sounds to moving pictures/film, although it’s also used to record sounds that can then be edited, manipulated, distorted, designed and used for SFX or music.
 When foley isn't recorded specifically to picture it's sometimes called "wild foley".
 Those blood curdling splats and fleshy tears you hear in movies or games, that’ll be foley.